Stellar (XLM) Taxes 2026 – Complete IRS Reporting Guide

 Stellar Inflation Mechanism (Historical)

-Stellar's legacy inflation mechanism distributed XLM to holders who signed up for inflation pools.
-This was discontinued in October 2019.
-If you received inflation rewards before that date, they were taxable as income when received.
+Stellar had an inflation mechanism that distributed XLM to holders in inflation pools.
+Shut down in October 2019.
+If you received those rewards before then, they were taxable income at receipt.
+If you never reported them – the amounts were typically small, but they existed.

 Stellar Network Fees